ergest/sql_patterns/Book/chap3.md

 )
 ```

 This is at the heart of well-designed CTE.
 Notice here that we're being very careful about granularity multiplication!
-If we simply joined with `post_activity` on post_id without specifying the `activity_type` we'd get at least two times the number of rows.
-Since a post can only be created once, we're pretty safe in getting a single row by filtering.
+If we simply joined with `post_activity` on post_id without specifying the `activity_type` we'd get duplication.
+By filtering to just created posts, since a post can only be created once, we're pretty safe in getting a single row per post.

 ## DRY Principle
 In the previous section we saw how we can decompose a large complex query into multiple smaller components.
 The main benefit for doing this is that it makes the queries more readable.
 In that same vein, the DRY (Don't Repeat Yourself) principle ensures that your query is clean from unnecessary repetition.